xrootms/Automating-EC2-Start-Stop-with-Lambda-/README.md

 The system ensures that EC2 instances are stopped automatically during idle periods (like nights or weekends) and started again during active hours.

 ## Key Steps:
 1. Provisioned an EC2 Instance – Created an EC2 instance to demonstrate the automation.
 2. Configured IAM Role & Policies – Assigned an IAM role with least-privilege permissions to allow Lambda to start/stop EC2 securely.
 3. Configured Lambda Function – Wrote a Python-based Lambda function to handle EC2 start/stop logic.
 4. Integrated with EventBridge Scheduler – Set up cron-based EventBridge rules to trigger Lambda at specific times (e.g., stop at 10 PM, start at 8 AM).
-       5. Verify the Lambda Function & EventBridge Rule – Tested the workflow to confirm EC2 stops/starts as expected and verified EventBridge rule execution.
+5. Verify the Lambda Function & EventBridge Rule – Tested the workflow to confirm EC2 stops/starts as expected and verified EventBridge rule execution

 ## Use Cases & Cost Optimization:
 •	Reduce EC2 running hours by up to 70–80% during inactive times.